jatin96/Computer-Science-Notes/system-design/proximity-service/proximity-service.md

 2. How to design paginated APIs
 3. General API design best practices including request parameters :var type in path
 4. Type of DB for read and write heavy systems and why
+5. how geo spatial index works
+6. How geohash works